attiqRahman/attiqRahman/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Atiqur Rahman 👋

 Welcome to my GitHub profile!
-I'm a [Your Job Title/Role] with a passion for [Your Interests or Fields].
+I'm a Software Engineer with a passion for Artificial intelligence.
 Here's a bit about me:

-- 🌱 I’m currently learning: [e.g., Machine Learning, Web Development, etc.]
+- 🌱 I’m currently learning: A
-- 💬 Ask me about: [Topics you're knowledgeable in, e.g., Python, AI, etc.]
+- 💬 Ask me about: Artificial intelligence
-- 📫 How to reach me: [Your email or social media links]
+- 📫 How to reach me: rahman.md.attiq@gmail.com
-- ⚡ Fun fact: [Something interesting about you]
+- ⚡ Fun fact: I build and fly drones in my spare time

-## 🔭 Projects I’m Working On

-- [**Project Name**](link-to-your-project): A brief description of the project.
-- [**Another Project**](link-to-another-project): A brief description of another project.

 ## 🛠️ Technologies & Tools